agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::info

-Only relevant for State Values which have `boolean` as type.
+Only relevant for States which have an `boolean` as value type.

 :::